Corporate Update: New Domestic Merger Process a Success

 Summary Approval Procedure or Court Order

-The merger can be implemented by the directors of each merging company following the Summary Approval Procedure (“SAP”) or by an application to Court.
+The merger can be implemented by the directors of each merging company following the SAP or by an application to Court.

 A Court Order will only be made subject to certain requirements being fulfilled including showing that proper provision has been made for any creditor.

-While the SAP does avoid an application to Court and is likely to be the cheaper option for the parties, it is based on a declaration of solvency of the directors of each company involved in the merger.
+While the SAP does avoid an application to Court and is likely to be the cheaper option for the parties, it is based on a declaration of solvency of the directors of each company involved in the merger and the passing of unanimous resolutions by the members.
 The directors can be personally responsible without any limitation of liability for all or any of the debts or other liabilities of the successor company if it is found that they made the declaration without having reasonable grounds for their opinion.

 The introduction of domestic mergers has proven to be a positive addition to Irish law.
 It benefits groups which wish to reorganise and simplify their structure by, for example, merging and dissolving companies in the group without the need to put them into liquidation.
 We anticipate continued interest in the use of this relatively new merger process.